Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning

 \section{Introduction}

-Cooperative multiagent reinforcement learning problem has been studied extensively in the last decade, where a system of agents learn towards coordinated policies to optimize the accumulated global rewards \cite{busoniu08,gupta_cooperative_2017,palmer_lenient_2018}.
-Complex tasks such as the coordination of autonomous vehicles \cite{Cao2012An}, optimizing the productivity of a factory in distributed logistics \cite{Ying2005Multi} and energy distribution, often modeled as cooperative multi-agent learning problems, have great application prospect and enormous commercial value.

-One natural way to address cooperative MARL problem is the centralized approach, which views the multiagent system (MAS) as a whole and solves it as a single-agent learning task.
+The cooperative multiagent reinforcement learning problem has achieved lots of attention in the last decade, where a system of agents learns towards coordinated policies to optimize the accumulated global rewards \cite{busoniu08,gupta_cooperative_2017,palmer_lenient_2018}.
+Complex tasks such as the coordination of autonomous vehicles \cite{Cao2012An}, optimizing the productivity of a factory in distributed logistics \cite{Ying2005Multi} and energy distribution, are often modeled as the cooperative multi-agent learning problems and have great application prospects with enormous commercial value.
+One natural way to address cooperative MARL problems is the centralized approach, which views the multiagent system (MAS) as a whole and solves it as a single-agent learning task.
 In such settings, existing reinforcement learning (RL) techniques can be leveraged to learn joint optimal policies based on agents’ joint observations and common rewards \cite{tan_multi-agent_1993}.
-However, the centralized approach usually scales not well, since the joint action space of agents grows exponentially as the increase of the number of agents.
-Furthermore, partial observation limitation and communication constraints also necessitate the learning of decentralised policies, which condition only on the local action-observation history of each agent \cite{foerster_counterfactual_2018}.
+However, the centralized approach usually scales not well, since the joint action space of agents grows exponentially as the number of agents increases.
+Furthermore, the partial observation limitation and communication constraints also necessitate the learning of decentralized policies, which conditions only on the local action-observation history of each agent \cite{foerster_counterfactual_2018}.